amg0/plugin-jeeksenia/docs/fr_FR/index.md

 - **Etat** : 1 si la connectivité fonctionne et que l'on recoit des donnees
 - **Présence** : compte le nombre de zone(s) qui detecte une presence ( 0 rien,  1 ou plus = le nombre de detecteur(s) avec présence confirmée)
-- **Product Name** : return the KSenia product name. this plugin only works for KSENIA lares 16IP
+- **Product Name** : return the KSenia product name. this plugin only works for KSENIA lares ( should work for 16IP or 48IP )
 - **Product Version** : return the KSenia product version : High.Low.Build
 - **Events** : the last list of events downloaded from the alarm with the 'Show Event' action
 - **Show Events** : an action to trigger the refresh of the list of event. there is a custom widget for that command called jeeksenia::dispevent which enable clicking on that action button on the dashboard and open a model to display the list of events